amrvac/amrvac/doc/par.md

 when `divbdiff` is set to a positive number, which should be less than 2, and again comes in various flavors depending on which equations receive source terms.
 The choice where only the induction equation gets modified, i.e.
-`typedivbdiff='ind'` can again be used for both MHD and SRMHD, and is advocated.
+`typedivbdiff='ind'` can be used.

-For MHD, we implemented the possibility to use a splitting strategy following Tanaka, where a time-invariant, potential background magnetic field is handled exactly, so that one solves for perturbed magnetic field components instead.
+For MHD, we implemented the possibility to use a splitting strategy following Tanaka, where a time-invariant background magnetic field is handled exactly, so that one solves for perturbed magnetic field components instead.
 This field is taken into account when `B0field=T`, and the magnitude of this field is controlled using the variables `Bdip, Bquad, Boct, Busr`.
 The first three are pre-implemented formulae for a dipole, quadrupole and octupole field in spherical coordinates only (the parameters set the strength of the dipole, quadrupole and octupole field).
 This is coded up in the module _set_B0.t_.
-This same module calls in addition the _specialset_B0_ subroutine when `Busr` is non-zero, where it then should be used to quantify an additional potential, time-independent field.
+This same module calls in addition the _usr_set_B0_ subroutine when `Busr` is non-zero, where it then should be used to quantify an additional time-independent field.
 This latter can be used for cartesian or cylindrical coordinates as well.
-This splitting strategy can be extended to linear force-free background field with non-zero current by adding a source term, namely, perturbed magnetic field cross velocity then dot background current, in the right hand side of the conservative energy equation as a user unsplit special source .
+User can possibly prescibe analytic current in _usr_set_J0_ subroutine to significantly increase accuracy.

 Resistive source terms for MHD can use a compact non-conservative formulation of resistive source terms, by setting compactres=T. The default